-Although Florida is in the process of working out the details of its medical marijuana (cannabis) program, unless you can get a valid, legal prescription for marijuana, getting caught with it can still cause some problems.
+Although Florida is in the process of working out the details of its medical marijuana (cannabis)program, unless you can get a valid, legal prescription for marijuana, getting caught with it can still cause some problems.
 The penalties for marijuana crimes in Florida may be harsh and life changing.
-That is why it is so important to have an experienced Orlando marijuana defense lawyer on your side!
+That is why it is so important to have an experiencedlawyer on your side!

-For simple possession of cannabis or marijuana less than 20 grams, most police agencies will give the accused a “notice to appear” and not take the person to jail.
-If the accused does not have a prior record, these types of cases will typically result in a deferred prosecution agreement wherein the charge is dismissed after the accused completes some community service, pays the program fee and takes a drug class.
-If the accused has prior offenses on their records, a typical result may be a fine and court costs.
-This sounds relatively painless, but it is very important that the judge withhold adjudication on the case so that the judge does not suspend the accused’s driver’s license for a period of one (1) year, which is mandatory on all cases where the accused is adjudicated guilty.
+For simple possession of cannabis or marijuana (less than 20 grams), most police agencies will give the accused a “notice to appear” and not take the person to jail.
+If the accused does not have a prior record, these types of cases will typically result in a deferred prosecution agreement wherein the charge is dismissed after the accused completes some community service, pays the program fee, and takes a drug class.
+If the accused has prior offenses on their record, a typical result may be a fine and court costs.
+This sounds relatively painless, but it is very important that the judge withhold adjudication on the case so the judge does not suspend the accused’s driver’s license for a period of one year, which is mandatory on all cases where the accused is adjudicated guilty.

 Purchase of Cannabis